benzinrts/nullmailer-from-patch/README.md

 - copy "sendmail" file from this repository to "/usr/sbin/sendmail".
 - make "/usr/sbin/sendmail" executable (chmod +x) and set proper rights if needed (chown).
 - set your own values to $newFrom and/or $newAddress.
-- modify line 62 in script if needed (it's pretty obvious, see comments in sendmail file).
+- modify line 62 in script if needed (it's pretty obvious, see comments in "sendmail" file).
 - feel free to modify script for your own needs.

 Original idea: